 2. One needs to differentiate between a discipline and training

-Crossfitters often get a hard time for doing stuff like „60kg Overhead Squats as many reps as possible in 2 minutes“ and WODs like „Grace“ which 30 Clean & Jerks for time or „Helen“ which is 3 rounds of a 400 meter run, 21 kettlebell swings and 12 pull-ups, for time.
-Everyone who has a decent level of program design knowledge and experience will tell you that these „workouts“ don’t make much sense based the most logical principles of program design.
+Crossfitters often get a hard time for doing stuff like "60kg Overhead Squats as many reps as possible in 2 minutes" and WODs like "Grace" which 30 Clean & Jerks for time or "Helen" which is 3 rounds of a 400 meter run, 21 kettlebell swings and 12 pull-ups, for time.
+Everyone who has a decent level of program design knowledge and experience will tell you that these "workouts" don't make much sense based on the most logical principles of program design.
 That is correct.
-What most miss ist that Crossfit is a sport.
+What most miss is that Crossfit is a sport.
 And a sport has disciplines.
 These workouts are disciplines.
-Running 42km doesn’t make much sense either, yet, thats the marathon discipline.
-Thats what one has to do compete and complete a marathon.
+Running 42km doesn't make much sense either, yet, thats the marathon discipline.
+That's what one has to do to compete and complete a marathon.

 Nobody runs a marathon to run a marathon…